neondatabase/website/content/docs/guides/manage-database-access.md

 updatedOn: '2023-09-15T13:00:43Z'
 ---

 This guide describes how to manage roles and database access in Neon.
+Learn how to create read-only and read-write roles, and how to manage access to development branches.

 ## Understanding roles in Neon